ChauffeurPrive/heroku2elk/Readme.md

 # Heroku 2 ELK

-This service is a thin layer between heroku http drains and logstash.
+This service is a thin layer between http logs and rabbitmq.
 It is responsible for:
- * handle Heroku HTTP drain with syslog formatted payload
+ * handle Heroku HTTP drain with syslog formatted payload and split them
- * split them
+ * handle Mobile HTTP json logs
  * forward them to logstash

 Heroku is using a syslog formatted payload with multiple log lines per request, hard to split in a logstash input plugin.